TechnicalParadox/GeminiProjectAssistant/examples/example_use.md

 from google.api_core.exceptions import DeadlineExceeded # For handling deadline exceeded errors from print_color import print

-...
-Deleted content to save space in example
+*... deleted content to save space in example*
 ```

 User Input: I'll attach the output of our current conversation, pasted as one line, so please excuse the formatting: [CRITICAL] Make sure to add the .env file to your .gitignore to keep your API key secure.[Welcome to Gemini Project Assistant v1!] - Converse with the LLM model to get help with your project.
 Ex.
 'Help me debug this script.', 'Complete the TODOs in this file.', 'What can I add to improve this project?', etc.- Cost will be shown for each message and the ...
 Deleted content to save space in the example